At Aurigny, we have been working hard to ensure your journey is as safe as possible, allowing you to fly with confidence.

 Tickets booked since the restrictions on essential travel came into effect, for travel on the Southampton lifeline links, are subject to normal terms and conditions of the ticket - change fees and fare differences are payable, and tickets are non-refundable (except Flexible tickets).

-Following latest advice, all services to/from Guernsey until 01 November 2020 are cancelled, with the exception of services between Guernsey and Southampton, and between Guernsey and Alderney.
+Following latest advice, the majority of our services to/from Guernsey until 14th February 2021 are cancelled, with the exception of services between Guernsey and Southampton.
+Guernsey to/from Alderney continue as normal.

 If you wish to change to another date on the same route please select the “re-book” option which will enable you to do this without incurring change of booking fees, though any differences in fares may apply.
 If you wish to change route please call our reservations team.

 If you are not able to access our website please call us on 01481 267267 to confirm your acceptance, make a change or request a refund.

-Please note that monetary refunds may take up to three months to process due to the sheer volume of requests we are managing.
+Please note that monetary refunds may take up to a month to process due to the sheer volume of requests we are managing.
 If you made your booking through a travel booker, please contact them to request a change or cancellation.